replikativ/replikativ/README.md

 - Add authentication to kabel and then to replikativ [DONE]
 - Demonstrate a first trust-network + authentication with topiq [DONE]
 - Use Erlang-inspired error-handling.
 [DONE, PR still pending for full.monty, cljs binding fix needed]
-- experimental Android support [core.async doesn't work on Clojure Android atm. (?)]
+- experimental Android support [HOLD, core.async doesn't work on Clojure Android atm. (?)]
-- Make usage from JavaScript straightforward (including JSON values).
+- Make usage from JavaScript straightforward.
 Browser and nodejs (but only in-memory DB).
-[MOSTLY DONE]
+[DONE]

 ## 0.3.0
 - Implement useful CRDTs (LWW-register, OR-set, counter, vector-clock, ...)